fractalswift/bitmex-pairs_bot/README.md

 Please note this bot is offered AS IS and I take NO RESPONSIBILITY for any money you may lose or ANY OTHER BAD THINGS that might happen as a result of using or attempting to use this script.

-With that said, if you want to ask me any questions about it I'll be happy to answer; just message me on github.
+With that said, if you want to ask me any questions about it I'll be happy to answer; just message at jb400 [at] tutanota.com.

 IMPORTANT: